-Students can cancel their enrollment prior to the first day of class by notifying the Office of Academic Affairs (traditional students) or their academic advisor (non-traditional students).
+Students can cancel their enrollment prior to the first day of class by notifying the Office of Academic Affairs.
 If a student cancels his or her registration before courses start, he or she is entitled to a full tuition, housing and meal plan refund.
-Housing and meal plan refund rates may be prorated.
 For more information about Cancellation of Registration, see the appropriate section of this catalog.